-With emerging markets becoming an increasingly important space for tech companies and their services, it is no wonder Facebook is targeting countries that are not quite as advanced when it comes to connectivity and hardware.
-While users would still be able to “quickly and easily send text, photos, and links to anyone using Messenger or Messenger Lite,” the new app would take up much less space on a smartphone, and work with much weaker network conditions.
-“Messenger Lite was built to give people a great Messenger experience, no matter what technology they use or have access to,” Facebook engineering manager Tom Mulcahy wrote in the blog post announcement.
+Emerging markets are becoming an increasingly important space for tech companies and their services, with companies like Google launching initiatives like Android Go that specifically target those areas, so it’s no wonder Facebook is also targeting countries that are not quite as advanced when it comes to connectivity and hardware.
+While users are still able to “quickly and easily send texts, photos, and links to anyone using Messenger or Messenger Lite,” the new app takes up much less space on a smartphone, and works with much weaker network conditions.
+“Messenger Lite was built to give people a great Messenger experience, no matter what technology they use or have access to,” Facebook engineering manager Tom Mulcahy wrote in the blog post announcing the app.

-Super lightweight at just under 10MB — 95 percent smaller than the full version of the app — Facebook Lite promises to be both quick to install and start up.
-As of Monday, the app is available to users in Kenya, Tunisia, Malaysia, Sri Lanka, and Venezuela.
-Facebook promises that more countries will be added in coming months.
+Super-lightweight at just under 10MB — 95 percent smaller than the full version of the app — Facebook Lite is both quick to install and start up.
+Messenger Lite first launched in five countries in October 2016, before debuting in many other countries around the globe in April 2017.